earthcubeprojects-chords/chords/portals.md

 ### In the works
 drone-prequel.chordsrt.com

-csu-hail.chordsrt.com (Hail sensors used for verification of radar hail estimates in the Dallas/Fort Worth region)
+csu-hail.chordsrt.com (hail sensors used for verification of radar hail estimates in the Dallas/Fort Worth region)